-In Bosnia and Herzegovina, Strategic Environmental Assessment procedure for IPA CBC programme Croatia - Bosnia and Herzegovina - Montenegro 2014-2020 consisted of the SEA Study step.
+In BIH, SEA procedure for the Programme consisted of the SEA Study step.

 The SEA consultations were launched from 25 February 2015 to 24 March 2015.
-The Directorate for European Integration of Bosnia and Herzegovina launched the SEA Study procedure in Bosnia and Herzegovina by sending the relevant documents (SEA Study in English language, non-technical summary in English and languages of Bosnia and Herzegovina and draft Cooperation Programme in English language) to the following ministries: Ministry of Foreign Trade and Economic Relations of Bosnia and Herzegovina, Ministry of Environment and Tourism of Federation of Bosnia and Herzegovina, Ministry of Physical Planning of Federation of Bosnia and Herzegovina, Ministry of Spatial Planning, Civil Engineering and Ecology of Republika Srpska and Ministry of Agriculture, Forestry and Water Management of Republika Srpska on 23 February 2015.
-The documentation was also published online at the Directorate for European Integration Herzegovina's of Bosnia and website (http://www.dei.gov.ba/dei/media\servis/vijesti/default.aspx?id=14792&langTag=hr-HR) and available for commenting by 24 March 2015.
-During the SEA Study phase, the Ministry of Foreign Trade and Economic Relations of Bosnia and Herzegovina in its coordination role provided comments in writing encompassing all comments collected from the above mentioned ministries.
-All relevant comments received during the SEA Study step were taken into account.
+Directorate for European Integration (DEI) launched the SEA Study procedure by sending the relevant documents (SEA Study, non-technical summary and draft CP) to the following ministries: Ministry of Foreign Trade and Economic Relations, Ministry of Environment and Tourism of Federation, Ministry of Physical Planning of Federation, Ministry of Spatial Planning, Civil Engineering and Ecology of Republika Srpska and

+Ministry of Agriculture, Forestry and Water Management of Republika Srpska.
+The documentation was also published online and available for commenting by 24 March 2015.
+During the SEA Study phase, the Ministry of Foreign Trade and Economic Relations provided comments in writing encompassing all comments collected from the above mentioned ministries.